diversityabroad/iscraper-client/README.md

     ]

-This is the name of the logger to use.
+  2b) (optional) This is the name of the logger to use.
 The example below represents the default setting.
+If you want to capture logging, you also need to setup up loggers.
+See the example project for a very basic example of this.

     SMARTSEARCH_LOGGER="smartsearch"

-This is the url to search for the local site search.
+  2c) This is the url to search for the local site search.

     SMARTSEARCH_LOCAL_SITE="www.osfsaintfrancis.org"

-Ensure the request context processor is set.
+  2d) Ensure the request context processor is set.

     TEMPLATE_CONTEXT_PROCESSORS = (
         ...
         'django.core.context_processors.request',
     )

-Add to installed apps:
+  2e) Add to installed apps:

     INSTALLED_APPS = (
         ...
         'djsmartsearch',
     )

-Set the cache backend to something:
+  2f) Set the cache backend to something:

     # for Django <=1.2
     CACHE_BACKEND = 'locmem://'